 Dr Juliette Stebbings, Senior Lecturer Sport and Exercise Psychology, University of Portsmouth

-Based on a partnership project between Aspire and University of Birmingham, this session will provide factual information and interactive activity centred on some recommendations from the guidelines and will address key topics from the importance of best practice guidelines to how it will affect you and your organisation.
+Based on a partnership project between Aspire and University of Birmingham, this session provided factual information and interactive activity centred on some recommendations from the guidelines and addressed key topics from the importance of best practice guidelines to how they will affect you and your organisation.

 5 years forward: implications for developing and retaining talent